tyjo/dystruct/README.md

 ```
 Usage:   dystruct [options]

-Options:
+Required Arguments:
 	--input FILE                Genotype file path.
 An LOCI x INDIVIDUAL matrix of genotypes.
 The header
                                     is the sample time in generations.
 Samples must be ordered in increasing
                                     generation time.
 	--output STR                A file prefix for output files.
 	--npops INT                 Number of populations.
 	--loci INT                  Number of loci.
 This should match the number of loci in the input file.
 	--pop-size INT              Effective population size for all populations.
 	--seed INT                  Random seed used to initialize variational parameters

+Optional Arguments:
 	--hold-out-fraction DOUBLE  (=0) Optional.
 Partitions nloci * hold_out_fraction loci into a hold out
                                     set.
 The hold out set contains at most one site per individual.
 	--hold-out-seed INT         (=28149) Optional.
 Random seed used to partition SNP data into hold out
                                     and training sets.
 Use the same seed across replicates to fix the hold
                                     out set.
+	--tol DOUBLE                (=1) Optional.
+Convergence threshold in number of loci.
+Programs terminates
+                                    when delta < tol.
 	--step-size-power DOUBLE    (=-0.6) Optional.
 Adjusts step size for stochastic variational inference.
                                     step_size = (iteration - offset)^step_power after the first 10000
                                     iterations.
 The offset ensures the step size does jump between iteration
                                     10000 and 10001.
 Must be in [-1,-0.5).
 	--labels FILE               Optional.
 Experimental.
 Population label file path for supervised analysis.
                                     Labels should be in {0,...,npops - 1}.
 One label per line in the same order
                                     as the input matrix.
 Individuals without a population assignment should be
                                     labeled by -1.
 ```

 For convenience, a shell script that runs Dystruct on a test data set and sets the appropriate environment variables is provided (run.sh).